Related topics:

 Stages of fluorosis

 Paradoxically, the ADA claims that mild to moderate fluorosis is merely cosmetic and that fluoride helps rebuild (remineralize) weakened tooth enamel and can reverse early signs of tooth decay.
-However, the 2024 Cochrane Review found fluoride may reduce decay by only a negligible amount.(3) Where is the benefit in the risk?
+However, the 2024 Cochrane Review found fluoride may reduce decay by only a negligible amount.(3) Indeed in 1987, the largest dental survey ever completed in the U.S. found an absolute difference in tooth decay between fluoridated and non-fluoridated communities of 0.6 tooth surfaces.
+Where is the benefit in the risk?

-Following are some of the findings from a two-year research and records requests project, part of which was presented in LB147 hearing testimony on March 12, 2025.
+Following are findings from a two-year research and records requests project, part of which was presented in LB147 hearing testimony on March 12, 2025.

 First a petition, signed by the state Public Health director, to align the outdated 1983 fluoride dosing regulation with the CDC’s 2015 recommendation.
 This revision became effective in January.